svofski/tapeshnik/docs/NOTES.md

 The wheel has 3 characteristic positions: 12 hours: STOP, 6 hours: PLAY, 10 hours: FF/REW.

 The solenoid needs a pulse of about 10ms to begin state transition.
 Holding the pulse for longer is not necessary.
+It is possible that holding solenoid voltage works better than short pulses, I don't know which is the recommended mode of operation.
+Short pulses seem safer for the semiconductors.

  * From STOP position, the first pulse will always put mechanism in PLAY position.
  * From PLAY position, a single short pulse transitions to FF position.
  * From PLAY position, a short pulse + 50ms delay + a short pulse transitions to REW position.
  * From FF/REW any pulse transitions to STOP position.